lfore888/105-unit-3/README.md

 # 105-Unit-3

-This is a repository containing instructions and sample datasets for Prof. Gotzler's Fall 2022 sections of ENGL-105 at the University of Carolina, Chapel Hill
+This is a repository containing instructions and examples of how to use code to navigate a data set

 ### The repository contains: